Hamza-Aziz/Hamza-Aziz.github.io/_posts/2023-02-27-Hardlink-vs-softlink.md

         fig_caption: yes
 ---

-In this article, we'll talk about the difference between soft links and hard links, they might sounds simple and easy (in fact they are) but many engineers still don't know the main difference and use cases of both types,
+In this article, we'll talk about the difference between soft links and hard links, they might sounds simple and easy (in fact they are) but many engineers still don't know the main difference between the two types,

 To understand **softlink** and **hardlink**, we need to understand first *Inode* in Linux 🔑: